sparkfabrik/company-playbook/content/tools-and-policies/tasks-and-time-tracking.md

 1. We know if we are exceeding our budget or more basically how much we have spent
 1. We can have metrics related to tasks life-cycles, etc.

 We **don't want** to measure velocity or speed of individuals.
-Everyone has her own pace.
+Everyone has their own pace.
 Velocity rates are kept into consideration for the whole team, with the goal to continuously improve its effectiveness, remove obstacles, make them work less to produce more, etc.

 We appreciate people setting personal goals on proficiency or productivity but to us it's not as a matter of sheer speed, so time is only one of the variables.